• Skip to primary navigation

 For any content issues please Contact Us.

 Infant death is always a tragedy.
-These babies are precious, but they are also vulnerable.
-They are much more delicate than older children and adults, and even the smallest errors while caring for them can cause tragic consequences.
+Newborns are more vulnerable than children and adults.
+Even the smallest errors while caring for them can cause tragic consequences.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area